cockpit-project/cockpit/doc/protocol.md

 The following fields are defined:

- * "cookie": an integer sent with a challenge, that must be present in the corresponding response.
+ * "cookie": an string sent with a challenge, that must be present in the corresponding response.
  * "challenge": a challenge string from the reauthorize component, present in messages from cockpit-agent to cockpit-ws